 A: EMV® SRC offers the potential to address challenges within the remote payments environment to promote an enhanced payment experience for consumers.

 Challenges that EMV® SRC can address include the fact that remote commerce is often initiated through the manual entry and storage of the primary account number (PAN) into a website or application by the consumer.
 In parallel, data storage solutions that utilise usernames and passwords are widely implemented.
-As a result, the harvesting of manually entered data, or account takeover of established usernames and passwords, are a few examples of the vulnerabilities that can lead to massive data breaches.
+As a result, the harvesting of manually entered data, or account takeover of established usernames and passwords, are a few examples of the vulnerabilities that can lead to the potential for massive data breaches.
 Also, the use of malware that exploits system vulnerabilities are increasingly common.
-SRC aims to mitigate the impact of such issues.
+EMV® SRC aims to mitigate the impact of such potential risks from occurring.

 In addition, the actual method of delivering the payment card data to the merchant is inconsistent.
 This has led to the development of a variety of solutions, which has created possible further vulnerabilities within the remote commerce environment that can potentially be exploited.